canriquez/ruby-twitter-bot/README.md

 - Checks the valid repo update against the last update available on twitter for the specified user.
 - If repo update is ahead of twitter account, it will tweet the specified update automatically.
 - If no valid message content updated is available on the repository it will compile a report message.
+- In the rare case that twitter is ahead of the GitHub repository file, the bot gives a message and recommend update the GitHub repository to match the updates.
 - At the end of execution, the bot will send a detailed report of all performed actions to a specified email account.